When you are taking a picture, ask yourself, what is the very first thing you want people viewing the photograph to

 Also make sure you use a small aperture number so that you can get a blurred background.
 Look at that - easy peasy!

 Here's some examples of this in action!

-If you are interested in growing your photography skills then why not sign up to the Live Snap Love newsletter, and as thank you for joining, I'll send you a FREE photography course just for beginners?
-You'll get lessons sent directly to your email, all designed to help you shoot better images in just one little week.
+If you are interested in growing your photography skills then why not sign up to the Live Snap Love newsletter, and as thank you for joining, I'll send you a FREE photography course just for beginners!
+You'll get five video lessons sent directly to your email, all designed to help you shoot better images in just one little week.
 Simply click on the image below to sign up, or you can find out more about it here!